 Q: Why not just wait to schedule routine appointments until the COVID-19 crisis is over?

-A: Telemedicine is a critical way to keep up with your medical care during this crisis, but will also be a key tool going forward even after the corona virus crisis subsides.
+A: Telehealth is a critical way to keep up with your medical care during this crisis, but will also be a key tool going forward even after the coronavirus crisis subsides.

 [Not to mention, no one knows WHEN this crisis will end, so you really wouldn’t know how long you’d be putting off your doctor’s appointments.]